droonga/droonga.org/reference/commands/column-create/index.md

 All parameters except `table` and `name` are optional.

 They are compatible to [the parameters of the `column_create` command of the Groonga](http://groonga.org/docs/reference/commands/column_create.html#parameters).
-See the linked document of the Groonga for details.
+See the linked document for more details.

 ## Resposnes {#response}